 Choose RAID1 as device type.

-Select 2 as a number of active devices for the RAID1 array.
+Select 2 as the number of active devices for the RAID1 array.

 Select identical partitions on recently configured disks (eg. md0 → [sda1, sdb1] and md1 → [sda2,sdb2]).